 The American Academy of Dermatology Association (AADA) advocates with Congressional lawmakers on issues relating to patient safety, research funding, payment policy, and more.
 AADA staff and member volunteers continuously monitor legislative activity, weigh in on issues that affect the specialty, and proactively pursue legislation that benefits dermatologists and their patients.

 Current legislative priorities

+The AADA is currently pursuing a number of legislative priorities on Capitol Hill.
 Find out more about the AADA's federal legislative priorities below:

 Medicare physician payment: The AADA is calling on Congress to fix ongoing flaws in the formula used to calculate physician payment under Medicare, and replace it with a reformed system that enables physicians of all practice types and settings to provide high-quality, affordable care to patients.

 Indoor tanning and skin cancer prevention: The AADA continues to advocate for laws and regulations that protect consumers and promote awareness about skin cancer prevention and the dangers of indoor tanning.
 The AADA is calling on Congress to support the FDA's proposed order to reclassify sunlamps, and to join the Congressional Skin Cancer Caucus.

 Medical research funding: Research helps reduce the incidence and the death rate attributed to skin cancer, and decreases health care costs overall.
 The AADA is calling on Congress to end sequestration and increase medical research funding.

 Patient access to treatment: As a member of the Coalition for Accessible Treatments, the AADA supports efforts to protect and improve patient access to the medical treatments they need.

 Health system reform legislation: The AADA supports legislation that would repeal the Independent Payment Advisory Board.
 Pathology services: